-- 3.1 Footpaths and Public Places means any area such as a footpath, plaza, park or other space owned, operated or managed by Council and used for pedestrian movement or recreation by the community.
-It does not include carriageways or other thoroughfares intended predominantly for vehicular traffic or privately owned arcades or plazas. - 3.2 Outdoor Dining Area means an external area associated with a "food or drink premises" as defined under NSLEP 2013, which is located directly in front of the premises and on Council owned land where food is served. - 3.3 Outdoor Goods Display Area means an external area associated with a "business premises", "office premises" or "retail premises" as defined under NSLEP 2013, which is located directly in front of the premises and on Council owned land where goods associated with the business is displayed. - 3.4 Permit Area means the site of the footpath/plaza/public area for which a permit and/or development consent for commercial activity has been granted.
+- 3.3 Outdoor Dining Area means an external area associated with a "food or drink premises" as defined under NSLEP 2013, which is located directly in front of the premises and on Council owned land where food is served. - 3.4 Outdoor Goods Display Area means an external area associated with a "business premises", "office premises" or "retail premises" as defined under NSLEP 2013, which is located directly in front of the premises and on Council owned land where goods associated with the business is displayed. - 3.5 Permit Area means the site of the footpath/plaza/public area for which a permit and/or development consent for commercial activity has been granted.